Skip to content

 4. vfs_statx, usually in fs/stat.c

-If your kernel does not have the vfs_statx, use vfs_fstatat instead:
+If your kernel does not have the vfs_statx function, use vfs_fstatat instead:

 diff